-2015

-Balance at the beginning of the year 54,770

-Additions -

-Amortisation expense (13,844)

-40,926

 2016

 Balance at the beginning of the year 40,926

-Additions
+Additions -

 Amortisation expense (13,882)

 27,044

+2017

-2016 Balance at the beginning of the year Additions 40,926 40,926 - (13,882)
+Balance at the beginning of the year 27,044

+Additions -

+Amortisation expense (13,845)

+13,199

 Intangible assets have a finite useful life.
 The current amortisation charges for intangible assets are included under depreciation and amortisation expense in the statement of profit or loss and other comprehensive income.